- The food insulin index data indicates that there is both a blood sugar and an insulin response to the glucogenic component of protein.

 So it appears that amino acids circulate in the bloodstream and can be used as required for protein synthesis or to stabilise blood glucose levels.

-The figure below shows a comparison of the blood glucose response to ingestion of glucose and 600g of lean beef (i.e. a very big serving of steak!).
+The figure below shows a comparison of the blood glucose response to ingestion of glucose and 600g of lean beef (i.e. a huge serving of steak!).

 During the more than eight hour period that the steak takes to digest you can see the nitrogen levels continue to rise.
 Meanwhile, blood glucose rises only slightly until around four hours after the meal and comes back down.